 You are not allowed to go behind the Circulation Desk and retrieve reserve materials.
 If you need an item, please speak with the staff member or student assistant at the Circulation Desk.
 You must provide a valid ID.
 These items will be clipped to the reserve book flag and kept at the Circulation Desk while you are using the item.

 Interlibrary Loan services are available to the students, faculty, and staff of our school.
 Occasionally, you may need materials located in other libraries.
-Please fill out an Interlibrary Loan Request Form either online (link available on Library catalogue search webpage) or at the Circulation Desk.
+Please contact our interlibrary loan librarian or fill out an Interlibrary Loan Request Form via the OCLC FirtstSearch database.

 Please provide as much information as possible in order to assist the Library staff in processing your request.
 You will be notified when the material arrives or in the event that an item could not be located or is restricted.

 The equipment of the Library is provided to assist you in your use of the Library’s collection.
 We ask that you familiarize yourself with the proper use of the equipment.
 If you need assistance, please speak with a member of the Library staff or a student assistant.
 Do not attempt to make repairs or adjustments to the equipment.

 Computer Terminals and Printers: Computer terminals are located through -out the Library.
 The terminals provide you with a direct link to the Library catalog, as well as the Internet and other services.
 Each terminal is linked to a printer to facilitate making print-outs of selected listings or information.